 - (b) Evaluation Criteria.
-The factors established for the evaluation of Auditing Services by the Committee shall include, but are not limited to: - (i) Ability of personnel; - (ii) Experience; - (iii) Ability to furnish the required services; and - (iv) Such other factors as may be determined by the Committee to be applicable to its particular requirements.
+The factors established for the evaluation of Auditing Services by the Committee shall include, but are not limited to: - (i) Ability of personnel; - (ii) Experience; - (iii) Understanding of scope of work; - (iv) Ability to furnish the required services; and - (v) Such other factors as may be determined by the Committee to be applicable to its particular requirements.